It's possible to boost the value of your loyalty points by up to four times without spending a penny.

 You accumulate Tesco points at a rate of one per pound spent.
 You earn them in-store at Tesco, or via partners such as E.on.

-Clubcard Rewards.
+Clubcard Boost.
 Triple or quadruple points value when redeemed elsewhere

 This is the powerhouse of the Tesco points boosting method.
-Trade in normal vouchers for Tesco's special Clubcard Rewards vouchers, and each £10 voucher becomes worth up to £40 in exchange and rewards.
+Trade in normal vouchers for Tesco's special Clubcard Boost tokens, and each £10 voucher becomes worth up to £40 in exchange and rewards.

-Clubcard Rewards include train tickets, days out, magazine subscriptions such as Cosmopolitan, travel including Virgin holidays, gifts, hotel rooms and more.
+Clubcard Boost includes offers for train tickets, days out, magazine subscriptions such as Cosmopolitan, travel including Virgin holidays, gifts, hotel rooms and more.
 Among the options are an £18 RAC membership (see Breakdown Rewards), a Cineworld ticket for £4 in points, or a year's Merlin theme parks pass for £50.

 The list price of goods in the brochure is sometimes higher than the market price, so you may not always get 3x or 4x value.
 Yet if you're exchanging to buy something you would've bought anyway, it is a great deal.